Tang Soo Do: American Tang Soo Do

-American Tang Soo Do was formed in 1966 by Chuck Norris, which is combination of Moo Duk Kwan-style Tang Soo Do, (Note: Older system taught by Shin Jae-chul.
+American Tang Soo Do was formed in 1966 by Chuck Norris.
+It is a combination of Moo Duk Kwan-style Tang Soo Do, (Note: Older system taught by Shin Jae-chul.
 Not Soo Bahk Do that Moo Duk Kwan founder eventually developed the original style into.)
 Judo and Karate (Shito-Ryu and Shotokan).
 Over the years it has been further developed by former black belts of his and their students.

 American Tang Soo Do's original governing body was the National Tang Soo Do Congress (NTC) founded in 1973 by Chuck Norris as its president and Pat E. Johnson as its vice-president and Chief of Instruction after breaking ties with the Moo Duk Kwan.
 In 1979, Norris dissolved the NTC and formed his current organization the United Fighting Arts Federation (UFAF) and named Johnson as executive vice president.
 In 1986, Norris promoted Johnson to ninth-degree black belt.

 At that time due to a philosophical difference of opinion with Norris, Johnson would leave the UFAF and reform the NTC as the governing body for American Tang Soo Do while Norris kept UFAF as the parent organization for his new martial arts system of Chun Kuk Do, in 1990.

 Despite Chuck Norris leaving the American Tang Soo Do, the entity still persists as 16 schools across the USA.

 Mi Guk Kwan

 Mi Guk Kwan ("American Brotherhood of the Empty Hand Defense") is an organization of 35 schools, founded by Grandmaster Charles J. Ferraro.
 The Tang Soo Do Mi Guk Kwan system is a classical martial art concerned with scientific and martial theory, form and aesthetics.
-Tang Soo Do is a composite style influenced by the Northern Chinese arts, the Southern Chinese arts, and the Okinawan discipline of Karate.